 And what earned her all that fame?
 The answers seem to have been mostly legend even when she was alive – all those obituaries barely agree on a single detail.

 We have an article that shares what’s known for sure – read on: Marie Laveau Voodoo Queen of New Orleans

 Watch a video of Free Tours by Foot guides Robi and Sandy exploring Marie Laveau’s history:

 Take a Tour

-Free Tours by Foot is proud to offer a pay-what-you-like tour focused entirely on the voodoo religion – its history, its ceremonies, and its life in Louisiana today.
+Free Tours by Foot is proud to offer a pay-what-you-like guided tour focused entirely on the voodoo religion – its history, its ceremonies, and its life in Louisiana today.

 Sample Robi’s tour here: